helderm/helderm.github.io/content/norwaytrip.md

 Departs 22h15, arrives 7h (check this again!)

-### Day 1: Stavanger (2016-08-13)
+### Day 1: [Preikestolen] (2016-08-13)

-![alt text][stavanger]
+![alt text][preikestolen_img]

 The starting point of the trip is the city of [Stavanger](https://goo.gl/maps/YFr8Fj3whop]).
 There are two main ways to get here: by [train](https://goo.gl/7xP6nc) coming from Oslo or by [plane](https://goo.gl/BHLNxd).

-First thing to do is to get the car from the car rental company.
+First thing to do is to get the car from the car rental company at 10AM.

 Buy supplies for the trip (food etc.)

-Move to [Preikestolen Camping](http://goo.gl/gQcwmu) or somewhere nearby if we plan to camp in the wild.

-### Day 2: [Preikestolen] (2016-08-14)

-![alt text][preikestolen_img]

-Wake up early and start packing!
-Follow the signs and find the trail.
 The hike should last about 6h, so prepare everything before leaving.

 Enjoy the nature, relax, take some cool photos!